arewhyaeenn/COMP_150_LAB_5_ARRAYS_STRINGS/README.md

 ### Traversing with the enhanced `for` loop

 There is an additional type of `for` loop for iterating through sequences.
-The loop below does the same as the two above (it prints every value in the `dayNames` array).
+The loop below does the same as the two above: it prints every value in the `dayNames` array, in order.
 The `:` can be thought of as "in" as far as understanding what the loop syntax means in english.

 ```java
 for (String name : dayNames)